jspahrsummers/GroceryList/README.md

 ### Required Build Settings

-Because the author is lazy, the project won't build until effectively hardcoded with certain settings.
-This is accomplished with a custom Xcode configuration file (specifically ignored from commits).
+Because the author is lazy, the project won't build until (effectively) hardcoded with certain settings.
+This is accomplished with a custom Xcode configuration file that is [specifically ignored](Configuration/.gitignore) by Git.

 In your local clone of the repository, inside the `Configuration` folder, create a file named `UserSettings.xcconfig`.
 In it, add a line like the following: